vulcanize/vulcanizedb/README.md

 ## Development Setup

+### Dependencies

+ - Go 1.9+

+### Cloning the Repository

+1. `git config --global url."git@github.com:".insteadOf "https://github.com/"`
-By default, `go get` does not work for private GitHub repos.
+    - By default, `go get` does not work for private GitHub repos.
 This will fix that.
-1. `git config --global url."git@github.com:".insteadOf "https://github.com/"`

 2. `go get github.com/8thlight/vulcanizedb`
+3. `go get github.com/ethereum/go-ethereum`
+    - This will take a while and gives poor indication of progress.
+4. `go install github.com/ethereum/go-ethereum/cmd/geth`

+### Creating/Using a Private Blockchain

+Syncing the public blockchain takes many hours for the initial sync and will download 20+ GB of data.
+Here are some instructions for creating a private blockchain that does not depend on having a network connection.

+1. Run `./scripts/setup` to create a private blockchain with a new account.
+    * This will result in a warning.
+2. Run `./scripts/start_private_blockchain`.

+### Connecting to the Public Blockchain

+`./scripts/start_blockchain`

+## Running Listener

+1. Start a blockchain.
+2. In a separate terminal start listener (ipcDir location)
+    - `go run main.go --ipcPath /path/to/file.ipc`

+### IPC File Paths

+The default location for the Ethereum blockchain to be stored is:
+ - `$HOME/Library/Ethereum` for Mac
+ - `$HOME/.ethereum` for Ubuntu
+ - `$GOPATH/src/gihub.com/8thlight/vulcanizedb/test_data_dir/geth.ipc` for private blockchain.

 ## Running the Tests

 ### Integration Test

 In order to run the integration tests, you will need to run them against a real blockchain.
-Here are steps to create a local, private blockchain.

-1. Run `./scripts/setup` to create a private blockchain with a new account.
-    * This will result in a warning.
-2. Run `./scripts/start_private_blockchain` as a separate process.
+1. Run `./scripts/start_private_blockchain` as a separate process.
-3. `go test ./...`
+2. `go test ./...`

 ### Unit Tests